Plastic (2014 film)

 Plastic is a British-American action comedy-crime film directed by Julian Gilbey and co-written by Will Gilbey and Chris Howard.
 The film stars Ed Speleers, Will Poulter, Alfie Allen, Sebastian de Souza and Emma Rigby.
 The film is purportedly based on a true story involving con-artist Saq Mumtaz.

 Plot

-A group of British university students are running a successful credit card scam.
-They make a powerful enemy by stealing his briefcase and are forced to enlist the help of Frankie, who works for a credit card company.
-The group of five then attempt to rack up two million pounds to pay off their debt but fall short during a night of strippers and champagne.
-To make up for the money they still need, they plan a diamond heist, which goes abysmally wrong.
+Four college students Sam (Ed Speleers), Fordy (Will Poulter), Yatesey (Alfie Allen) and Rafa (Sebastian De Souza) are running a credit card fraud scheme.
+One night they rob a person in his car.
+He turns out to be an associate of a gangster named Marcel (Thomas Kretschmann).